Chart Color Schemes

 Newstead - Bowen Hills's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Newstead-Bowen Hills shows excellent health outcomes, with very low prevalence of common conditions across all ages.
-Private health cover is high at approximately 69%, compared to the national average of 55.3%.
+Approximately 69% of its total population (14,844 people) has private health cover, higher than the national average of 55.3%.

-Mental health issues and asthma are most prevalent, affecting 10.8% and 7.3% respectively.
-Overall, 73.9% report no medical ailments, similar to Greater Brisbane's 73.7%.
-The area has 11.1% of residents aged 65 and over (2,369 people), lower than Greater Brisbane's 12.2%.
-Seniors' health outcomes align with the general population's profile.
+Mental health issues and asthma are the most prevalent conditions, affecting 10.8 and 7.3% of residents respectively.
+About 73.9% of residents report no medical ailments, comparable to Greater Brisbane's 73.7%.
+The area has 11.1% (2,369 people) aged 65 and over, lower than Greater Brisbane's 12.2%.
+Senior health outcomes align with the general population's profile.

 Frequently Asked Questions - Health